Explore Amed

 The best Months to dive in Amed

 Scuba diving in Amed is best during the transition between the rainy and dry seasons.
-From April to July and October through to November the visibility is greatest as surface conditions are their most calm.
-On a good day of Amed diving, the visibility stretches to as much as 40-metres - bringing to light every creature, from the very big to the very small.
+From April to July and October through November, the visibility is greatest as surface conditions are their calmest.
+On a good day of Amed diving, the visibility stretches to as much as 40 meters/131 feet—bringing to light every creature, from the very big to the very small.

 If you’ve come to Amed to visit the Liberty Wreck at Tulamben, it is best to arrive early in the morning to beat the crowds.
 This way, you’re likely to get a much more intimate experience diving in one of Bali’s top dive sites.